zaccaria-lab/TRACERx_simulation_tool/README.md

 # TRACERx evolutionary simulation tool

-Simuulation framework for tumour evolutionary histories.
+Simulation framework for tumour evolutionary histories.
 Examples and demos are available at [make_tx_simulations.ipynb](scripts/make_tx_simulations.ipynb).

 ## Setup:
 Creating simulations using the tool requires the following packages: